aakar/s2k/README.md

-WIP - simple CLI tool for day-to-day sycronization of kindle books between local directory and supported device.
+WIP - simple CLI tool for day-to-day sycronization of kindle books between local directory and supported device using wire protocol - MTP or old USB mount.

 So far Windows x64 functionality seems to be complete enough for me to use it in my real life.
 I will look into Linux support next.